Upcoming events in Northeast India to attend in 2025

-Northeast India is all set to host a range of exciting events, from lively cultural festivals to impactful trade shows in the coming months.
+Northeast India is ready to host a range of exciting events, from lively cultural festivals to impactful trade shows in the coming months.
 Whether you are passionate about music, local crafts, or exploring business opportunities, this vibrant region has something for everyone to enjoy.

 Here’s a list of notable events: